LSPosed/MagiskOnWSALocal/README.md

 1. Wait the action complete and download the artifact
 1. Uninstall WSA
 1. Unzip the artifact
-1. Enable deveop mode on Windows
+1. Enable developer mode on Windows
-1. Open powershell with admin permission and run `Add-AppxPackage -Register .\AppxManifest.xml` under the unzipped artifact directory
+1. Open powershell with admin privileges and run `Add-AppxPackage -Register .\AppxManifest.xml` under the unzipped artifact directory
-1. Launch WSA and enable develop mode, launch the file manager, and wait until the file manager popup
+1. Launch WSA and enable developer mode, launch the file manager, and wait until the file manager popup
 1. Run `adb connect localhost:58526` to connect to WSA and install Magisk app (the one you use to build) and launch it
 1. Fix the environment as Magisk app will prompt and reboot
 1. Enjoy by installing Riru and LSPosed